axieinfinity/ronin-documentation/docs/validators/technician/minimum-requirements.md

+---
+description: Minimum requirements for running a Ronin node
+---
 # Minimum hardware requirements

 Running a node requires a lot of disk space and drives with fast read/write speed (IOPS)